We put together a full list of 77+ COOL Things to do in Barcelona to let you enjoy the Mediterranean Pearl from different perspectives.

 31. City Slide Barcelona

-City Slide Barcelona is opening its slides in 2015.
+City Slide Barcelona planned to open its slides in 2015.
 You can stay up to date by following City Slides Barcelona on Facebook here.

 32. Join a running race in Barcelona